[Since I wrote this, I discovered an interesting response to this project, and an extension to “audiovisual essays,”

 Another way of looking at the images in Sebald’s book is to note that they also work as a whole: all the images in a given book can be understood to produce what Barthes called a reality effect.
 In an essay called “What Counts as True?
 Pictures and Fiction in W.G.
 Sebald,” Seth Kim-Cohen makes this point in relation to Austerlitz.
 “We are distracted,” he writes, “from the subjectivity of the testimony before us by the apparent objectivity of the photographs.”

 The meaning of each individual picture is negligible.
 It is the meaning of the pictures’ collective presence, which is crucial to the functioning of Sebald’s books.
 The photographs say that the narrator, the writer (whoever), isn’t just making this stuff up.
 It’s out there in the world.
 The meaning of the photographs is that the objects in them are photographable: the buildings, the landscapes, the planes, the monuments, the trees, even the occasional person, exist.
 These photographs are admissible as evidence. [tinyurl.com/ncklgo8, 2011]

 4, 5.
-“Evidence” comes from Derrida’s Demeure: Fiction and Testimony; in Kim-Cohen’s reading there is a distinction between testimony and evidence.
-Testimony, Derrida says, “You must believe me, because you must believe me – this is the difference, essential to testimony, between belief and proof – you must believe me because I am irreplaceable” (Demeure, p.
+“Evidence” comes from Derrida’s Demeure: Fiction and Testimony.
+Derrida says that when testimony speaks, it insists “You must believe me, because you must believe me – this is the difference, essential to testimony, between belief and proof – you must believe me because I am irreplaceable” (Demeure, p.
 40).
-Evidence, according to Kim-Cohen, “calls for an unfiltered objectivity; a certainty upon which we can all rationally agree.
+Evidence, according to Seth Kim-Cohen, “calls for an unfiltered objectivity; a certainty upon which we can all rationally agree.
 Austerlitz, in particular, of all of Sebald’s novels, seems to want to present evidence rather than testimony.”